awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 ## Respond to the resource share invitation<a name="getting-started-shared-respond-invitation"></a>

 If you receive an invitation to join a resource share, you must accept it to gain access to the shared resources\.
-If you are part of an organization in AWS Organizations and sharing within your organization is enabled, principals in your organization are automatically granted access to the shared resources and do not receive these invitations\.
+If you are part of an organization in AWS Organizations and sharing in your organization is enabled, principals in your organization are automatically granted access to the shared resources\.
+Those principals do not receive these invitations\.

 **To respond to invitations**